About Indo-Pacific Climate Hub

 Steering Committee

-The 2024 INPACC Hub Steering Committee was formed following the Inception Workshop in Bangkok in November 2023.
+The INPACC Hub Steering Committees for 2024 and 2025 were formed following the Inception Workshop in Bangkok in November 2023.
+Meet our 2025 Steering Committee members below.

 Janine Felson